 - Safety guide indicates if ramp is on a safe slope

 - Anti-slip, high traction surface

-- Safety video and steel security pins included
+- Steel security pins included

 - Always have a qualified assistant present when using this or any other portable ramp.